dotlang/language/doc/RFE.md

 }
 ```
 whenever you call `processGraphNode` you should also have a processor function for the type you are sending.
-q: Is it still possible to provide default impl?
+q: Is it still possible to provide default impl? no.
 q: how can we use this for getHashCode?
 ```
 Hasher = fn(T: type -> type) { fn(data: T, T: type -> int) }